ART ATHINA INTERNATIONAL CONTEMPORARY ART FAIR

 Conflicts, rivalry, ideological oppositions, social confrontations are being "investigated".

 The philosophical question of whether the disintegration of a unity of ideas or members of a human body that constitute a unity or an entity can be effective for re-constitution, creation or not, is being debated.
+This conflict can, however, lead to reconstitution, redistribution of roles and ideas, leading to the best creative result.

 A MATTER OF TOUCH - Painting from Europe and the USA